djinnsour/node-fishbowl/README.md

 # node-fishbowl

 `node-fishbowl` was created as a communication tool between node and [Fishbowl Inventory](https://www.fishbowlinventory.com/).
-Useage is as easy as:
+Usage is as easy as:

 ```bash
 npm install node-fishbowl --save